aniyaz/Flaskr-Blog/README.md

     > $env:FLASK_ENV = "development"

-Secondly, initialize the PostgreSQL DB
+Secondly, initialize the PostgreSQL DB:
     $ flask init-db

-Now, your app is ready to run
+Now, your app is ready to run:
     $flask run